Cocker Spaniel: Temperament, Care & Lifespan

 - Origin

-- United States
+- England / United States

-The Cocker Spaniel is a small-to-medium sporting dog known for its silky, flowing coat, expressive eyes, and gentle disposition.
+The Cocker Spaniel is a medium-sized sporting dog known for its silky, flowing coat, expressive eyes, and gentle disposition.
 In the United States, "Cocker Spaniel" typically refers to the American Cocker Spaniel — a breed distinct from the English Cocker Spaniel.
 Originally bred to flush woodcock in the field, the American Cocker Spaniel is today a well-known family companion in the United States.

 Behind the appealing appearance is a sensitive, people-oriented dog with real grooming demands and a need for consistent handling.
 Ear care, coat maintenance, and separation sensitivity are practical considerations prospective owners should weigh from the start.